about...acupuncture & chinese herbal medicine

 A skilled acupuncturist will usually want to clear any adverse influences from the body while also strengthening the body's 'upright Qi,' the innate physiological aspect that protects and promotes natural good health.
 The goal of any treatment is to improve health and well-being and bring harmonious function to mind, body and emotions.

 THE ART OF DESIGNING FORMULAS - The author of the above quote, Zhang Ji (Zhang Zhong Jing), was one of the most famous doctors and herbalists in the history of Chinese Medicine.
 Herbal medicine is a powerful form of treatment; to be able to design herbal formulas that can treat a range of conditions requires years of study and practice in addition to an intimate knowledge of the flavors, temperatures and qualities of hundreds of living plants.

 In my practice I use many classical formulas that have shown their worth and efficacy over hundreds of years; I also write raw herb formulas for some specialty conditions based on my study with Dr. Jeffrey C. Yuen.
 Formulas may be taken in different forms - as pills, tablets, granules or as raw herbs.
-Prices generally range from $12-$35 for a two-week formula supply.
+Prices vary but generally run from $20-$40 for a two week supply, depending on the formula.

 I order formulas from Kamwo Meridian Herbs in Manhattan.
 Kamwo will deliver and will also mail formulas to out-of-town customers; you may also pick up your formula at the pharmacy if you wish.